bump-sh/docs/README.md

 This repository has two main parts:

-- The codebase making the website display correctly in your browser, which is built on top of the Bridgetown framework. **Those files are [MIT licensed](./LICENSE_MIT)**.
+- The codebase that makes the website display correctly in your browser is built on top of the Bridgetown framework. **Those files are [MIT licensed](./LICENSE_MIT)**.
 - The published content : all the markdown files (`*.md` files in `src/_guides`, `src/_help` and `src/_product-updates`